Super Mario Advance 4: Super Mario Bros. 3

 Background ID: 33

 This background uses graphics found nowhere else in the game.
 Its ID is directly after the three new bonus game backgrounds, hinting that it might have been a possible candidate for a bonus game.
+It looks very similar to a texture seen in Shy Guy's Toybox from Paper Mario.

 Background ID: 34